Paramedics in Germany: Rettungsassistent

 The Rettungsassistent (female: Rettungsassistentin) was a two-year education program, established in 1989.
 This program ended in the year 2013 with the introduction of the three year education program of the Notfallsanitäter (see below).

 Literally, the term means "rescue assistant", meaning that those in this role assist the Notarzt during pre-hospital treatment.

 The Notfallsanitäter law of 2013 outdated the Rettungsassistent, effective with beginning of 2014.
 The title Rettungsassistent still is protected by law and those who have this education can perform their duty, but there will be no more starting classes for Rettungsassistent since January 2014.

 Access

 To be allowed to start EMS school an applicant had to be 18 years old and generally healthy.
-The needed school education was a basic level certificate of secondary education (Hauptschulabschluss) or similar, alternative a vocational training.
+The needed school education was a basic level certificate of secondary education (Hauptschulabschluss) or similar, or alternatively completion of vocational training.

 Specific side entries with shortened courses were defined for applicants with existing Rettungssanitäter education, nurses, active soldiers and police officers with medical training.
 Another professional education could have been accredited by authorities in general.